CSC207-UofT/course-project-group-047-1/phase0/CRC/OrderTrackingSystem.md

-OrderTrackingSystem
+Class name: OrderTrackingSystem

-responsibility:
+Responsibilities:
+* Track an order

-track an order, allow deliverymen to confirm that an order has been delivered
+* Allow deliverymen to confirm that an order has been delivered

-variables:

-status, order,

-collaborators:
+Variables:
+* status
+* order

+Collaborators:
-Order
+* Order